Skip to main content

 • Gate unlock flow with extension-owned unlock blockers (metadata.unlockBlockers)

-• Trigger lock actions (add/remove time, freeze/unfreeze, settings patch)
+• Trigger lock actions from a trusted backend (add/remove time, freeze/unfreeze, settings patch)

 • Trigger task and hygiene actions (task.assign, task.start_timer, task.complete, hygienic_unlock.start)